-NACTO-GDCI invites cities, national governments, organizations and other civic bodies to endorse this new vision for world-class street design.
-Become part of an elite network of global leaders to endorse the Global Street Design Guide.
+NACTO-GDCI invites cities, national governments, non-profit groups, and multilateral organizations to endorse this new vision for world-class street design.

 What does endorsing the GSDG mean?

 Endorsing the GSDG provides a permission slip for practitioners in your organization/city to re-imagine the role of streets in cities and implement people-oriented designs.
 It communicates a message to your citizens, colleagues, and partners that you are committed to advancing safe, healthy, sustainable, and vibrant streets using evidence-based design approaches.